Minnesota beats Boston 3-0, wins inaugural Walter Cup as Professional Women's Hockey League champs

 One minute later, Alina Muller scored to send the series back to Boston.

-The crowd was eager to see the home team claim the new trophy, named for league benefactor and Los Angeles Dodgers owner Mark Walter, chanting “We want the Cup!” just like Bruins fans do down in Boston.
+The crowd was eager for the home team to claim the new trophy, named for league benefactor and Los Angeles Dodgers owner Mark Walter, chanting “We want the Cup!” just like Bruins fans do down in Boston.
 A Fenway-style “Sweet Caroline” singalong kept them busy during the second break.

 But with the game scoreless early in the second, Minnesota forward Sydney Brodt skated through the slot toward the goal.
 She whiffed on a wrist shot, drawing Frankel out of position, then slid around to the right side and centered the puck behind her, where Schepers tipped it in.